Liebestraum09/echobreak/README.md

 This project was motivated by a straightforward question: what happens if, instead of trying to change user behavior, we change what the system shows?

+The initial inspiration came from a datathon project where I worked on user segmentation for debit card usage.
+Observing how user behavior patterns cluster and reinforce themselves led me to think about how recommendation systems create similar feedback loops at scale.

 ## Approach

 The simulation models a user interacting with a news recommendation system over 300 steps.
 Two recommendation strategies run in parallel with **identical user behavior** — the same click model, the same parameters, the same initial profile: